 Groups/individuals with outstanding grant acquittals.
 All previous grants from Banyule City Council, where the acquittal is due prior to the closing of the current funding round, must be acquitted to a satisfactory standard.
 Unacquitted, or insufficiently/unsatisfactorily acquitted grants will deem the application ineligible.

-Read the Equipment Grant Guidelines(DOCX, 49KB).
+Read the Equipment Grant Guidelines(PDF, 148KB).

 Need help?
 Contact Karen Molinaro on 9457 9955.